Pedebruin/Thesis_Code/README.md

 The main model parameters are found at the top of the script.

 The patches can be placed through modelSettings.patches.
-This is a vector with the bottom location of each patch in natural coordinates. the length of this vector determines the amount of patches.
+This is a vector with the bottom location of each patch in natural coordinates of the beam. the length of this vector determines the amount of patches.
 The size of the patches is determined through patchL.
 Same goes for the accelerometers and modelSettings.Acc.